European French

 European French (français d'Europe, français européen) is the variety of French spoken in Europe in French speaking countries or areas.

-In Europe, French is spoken by 71 million native speakers, making French the second most spoken native language in Europe after German and 210 million Europeans can speak French, making French the second most spoken language in Europe after English.
+In Europe, French is spoken by 71 million native speakers, making French the third most spoken native language in Europe after Russian and German and 210 million Europeans can speak French, making French the second most spoken language in Europe after English.